 Your next stop is Seongsan Ilchulbong, also known as “Sunrise Peak”.
 This geographical landmark emerged from the sea at the eastern end of Jeju Island some 100,000 years ago.
-It takes 30 minutes to scale to the peak.
+It takes 30 minutes to scale the peak.
 Twice a day at 1.30pm and 3pm, performances are put up by haenyeo (female divers) at the waterfront.
 The middle-aged or even elderly ladies would hold their breath underwater as they harvest seafood – an impressive feat!
 You can support them by feasting on their fresh catch afterwards.

 From Seongsan Ilchulbong, there are really too many options on where to go, so we’ll leave this open-ended.
-If the day is still young, you could drive to Seongsan Port and catch the hourly ferry to Udo Island, which is somewhat like a mini-Jeju brimming with idyllic natural sights.
-Another stunning site that you can visit in Jeju would be Sangumburi Crater, from where you can admire unique flora and fauna, including gently-swaying pampas grass fields.
+If the day is still young, you could drive to Seongsan Port and catch the hourly ferry to Udo Island, which is like a mini-Jeju brimming with idyllic natural sights.
+Another stunning site that you can visit in Jeju is Sangumburi Crater, from where you can admire unique flora and fauna, including gently-swaying pampas grass fields.

 Hike up Mount Hallasan in Jeju on day six

-A hike up Mount Hallasan could be the highlight of your time on Jeju Island so dedicate a day for this if you’re physically capable.
+A hike up Mount Hallasan could be the highlight of your time on Jeju Island, so dedicate a day for this if you’re physically capable.
 No, it’s not a walk in the park; you’ll have to scale a massive volcano that soars almost 2,000 metres above sea level.
 This is the tallest mountain in the country, in fact.

 9D8N Korea itinerary part three: Seoul

-The main palace of the Five Grand Palaces in Seoul, Gyeongbokgung Palace was built in 1395 during the Joseon Dynasty to serve as the home for royalty.
+The main palace of the five Grand Palaces in Seoul, Gyeongbokgung Palace was built in 1395 during the Joseon Dynasty to serve as a home for royalty.
 It was destroyed multiple times, once during the Imjin War and again during the Japanese occupation, but has since been rebuilt and restored.
 You may also want to time your visit to coincide with the Royal Guard Changing Ceremony which is scheduled twice daily at 10am and 2pm.
 Do take note that the palace is closed for weekly maintenance on Tuesdays.

 Next, wander into the Bukchon Hanok Village which is peppered with traditional Korean houses.
 You will feel right at ease here with your hanbok.
 Get lost in the maze, pop into quaint cafes and tea houses, and stop for a photoshoot at the top of the hill.
 You can also visit museums displaying art, wooden figurines, Korean antiques and other items related to Korean culture.
 Just be mindful that this is a residential area where locals appreciate their peace and privacy.

 Continue to Changdeokgung, which was built after Gyeongbokgung.
 This well-preserved Joseon palace comprises a public palace area and a royal family residence.
-It also features a Huwon (Secret Garden), which permits limited admission each day.
+It also features a Huwon (secret garden), which permits limited admission each day.
 Be sure to make an online reservation or come early to get the tickets on-site if you want to uncover the secret grounds.